 However, if you have the responsibility of fatherhood, you must have a will.
 A will is used to name a guardian (the person you want to raise your children), if you are dead or incapacitated.
 It can also name a person who will take care of the money left behind for your children.
 Children are perhaps the biggest reason for dads to have an estate plan.

 Failure to have an estate plan means that a court will make the decision about who will rear your child and opens the possibility of a family battle over who will have that responsibility.

-An estate planning attorney can advise you on creating a plan that fits your particular circumstances and may or may not include children.
+An estate planning attorney can advise you in creating a plan that fits your family’s particular circumstances and may include planning for minor children.